The Changing Landscape of Edtech

 New Frontiers in Edtech

-Big tech developments of the past few years are now beginning to be adapted to education.
+Stakeholders are now beginning to adapt big tech developments of the past few years to education.

 Personalized learning systems, powered by artificial intelligence and new data collection and analysis techniques, can track student progress and help teachers understand how each of their students learn.
 In some cases, these can even provide one-on-one support in classrooms where teachers can’t spend time tutoring every student.

-New technologies, like video lessons and remote teaching systems, can also make classrooms more accessible — connecting guest speakers or teachers with specialized training to students that live in rural areas, or are otherwise difficult to reach.
-These technologies could also strengthen teacher lessons by providing additional information and visual explanations that might help visual learners better digest complicated topics or unfamiliar material.
+New technologies, like video lessons and remote teaching systems, can also make classrooms more accessible.
+They connect guest speakers or teachers with specialized training to students who live in rural or remote areas.
+These technologies could also strengthen teacher lessons by providing additional information and visual explanations.
+They might help visual learners better digest complicated topics or unfamiliar material.

 However, as impressive as these new pieces of edtech can be, they don’t guarantee better learning.
-For new technology to be effective, teachers and administrators will need to buy in and commit to adjusting how they approach the classroom — and possibly education altogether.
+For new technology to be effective, teachers and administrators must commit to adjusting how they approach the classroom and education.

 How Teachers and Administrators Will Need to Adapt